ChrisKneller/compounds-showcase/README.md

 $ python3 flaskapp/transform.py
 ```

-Check that `compound-assay.sqlite` has been created in the `dashapp` folder.
+Check that `compound_assay.sqlite` has been created in the `flaskapp` folder.
 Prefect should provide some logging to show which stages were successful or unsuccessful.

 3. Run the servers locally